twiddlingbits/twr-wasm/readme.md

 More details can be found in examples/function-calls

 ## Advanced - Accessing Data in the Web Assembly Memory
 You probably will not need to use these functions, **executeC()** will convert your parameters for you.
 But if you return or want to pass in more complicated structs, you might need to.
-The source in source/twr-wasm-ts/canvas.ts shows how these are used.
+The source in source/twr-wasm-ts/canvas.ts is an example of how these are used.
 ~~~
 async putString(sin:string)         // returns index into WebAssembly.Memory
 async putU8(u8a:Uint8Array)         // returns index into WebAssembly.Memory